diglin/Diglin_Username/README.md

 - Configurable options to set the maximum and minium string length
 - Display Username of each customer in the Customer Management Grid
 - Allow or not the customer to edit the username in My Account in frontend
-- Compatible and tested with Magento version >=1.4.2 until 1.7.x
 - support username when a customer wants to retrieve his forgotten password thanks to the "Forgotten Password" form
 - support username into the template of the persistent module
 - NEW - support Custom Regex validation (Select the Input validation 'custom' from the configuration page)